Kretsch0/CodesynthesisXML/README.md

 Conan should fetch the dependencies to like `xerces-c`.
 After successful installation of all dependencies.

 * type `conan build ..\CodesynthesisXML`.
+Software should start a build.
 Thats it.

 To start:

-* Go to the Project.exe to build before.
+* Go to the Project.exe you build before.
 Copy the xerces-c*.dll to the folder.
 (Should be somewhere in your system because conan downloaded it previously)
 * type: `Project.exe` Path to `CodesynthesisXML\CodesynthesisXML\config\hello.xml`